PramaAditya/n8n-advance-gemini-node/README.md

 # n8n-nodes-nano-banana

 This is an n8n community node that integrates Google's Gemini AI models for advanced text and image generation capabilities.
-It lets you use Nano Banana (powered by Gemini AI) in your n8n workflows for creating images, analyzing visual content, and generating text responses.
+It lets you use Nano Banana Pro (powered by Gemini AI) in your n8n workflows for creating images, analyzing visual content, and generating text responses.

 Google Gemini AI is a powerful multimodal AI platform that can understand and generate both text and images, making it perfect for creative workflows, content generation, and AI-powered automation.